 Fan fiction wants a Harry who can defeat Voldemort.
 So you need to give Harry a huge power up relative to canon.
 Power porn is still juvenile (though occasionally fun), but there needs to be some boost.

 Also read Larry Niven's Ringworld.
-One of my favorite books ever, and it includes an alien species who got humanity to set up a lottery system to determine who could have children which was designed to breed luck.
+One of my favorite books ever; it includes an alien species who got humanity to set up a lottery system to determine who could have children for the purpose of breeding luck.
 And it worked.
 Which is physically impossible, as all of the characters are constantly pointing out.
 Hence funny.
 It also includes adventures on a world with 3 million times the surface area of earth.

 This is my term for stories where with no causal explanation Harry is more powerful than half of wizarding Britain.

-Note, the problem is only partially the excessiveness of saying Harry is 4 times as powerful as Merlin was, the real issue is the inexplicability of his power.
-To give an example of this not being the case, in the story Hidden Hero Harry spends a large amount of time using his connection to be inside of Voldemort's head, where as a result he is able to teach himself essentially everything Voldemort knows, and this combined with the advantage of surprise allows him to easily defeat Voldemort in their final confrontation.
-What I liked about this is the source of Harry's power made a lot of sense in the story, and wasn't arbitrary in the slightest.
+Note: the problem is not that Harry is 4 times as powerful as Merlin, the issue is the inexplicability of his power.
+Explain the power, and it isn't a problem.
+For example, in Hidden Hero Harry spends a large amount of time using his connection to be inside of Voldemort's head, and teaches himself essentially everything Voldemort knows; this combined with the advantage of surprise allows him to easily defeat Voldemort.
+The source of Harry's power wasn't arbitrary in the slightest.

-Also Darth Marrs' story Defense for Two is fun because its concept of Harry, Dumbledore and Voldemort all being 'sports' who are wizards vastly more powerful than anyone else, and having the entire DoM policy built around managing Harry as a sport sort of shows how a rational world in which some wizards randomly were more powerful than everyone else would operate.
+Darth Marrs' Defense for Two has the premise that Harry, Dumbledore and Voldemort all being 'sports': wizards who are vastly more powerful than anyone else.
+The entire DoM policy is built around managing Harry as a sport, and shows how a rational world in which some wizards randomly were more powerful than everyone else might operate.

-Also in the real world things like height, or speed, or intelligence are normally distributed-- which means nobody is as smart as twenty regular people-- while wealth is exponentially distrubuted-- which means the richest person is a lot richer than most people.
-Power in stories is generally distributed like wealth, despite it being intrinsic to the person the way height is.
+In the real world height, or speed, or intelligence are all normally distributed-- which means nobody is as smart as twenty regular people-- while wealth is exponentially distrubuted-- which means the richest person is a lot richer than most people.
+Power in stories is distributed like wealth, despite it being intrinsic to the person the way height is.